imanghafoori1/laravel-decorator/README.md

 3 - and returns a "callable"

 ### Sample decorators:

 1 - **static method**

-Here we just cast the result of the original call to an string.
+Here you can see the bare anatomy of a decorator, we just cast the result of the original call to an string.

+1 - It is a callable static method.
+2 - It takes in a callable.
+3 - It returns a callable.

 ![image](https://user-images.githubusercontent.com/6961695/50929036-81059f00-1471-11e9-9734-90b226501ed9.png)

-**Note:** that finally we return a closure (not the strinfified result of call)
+**Note:** that finally we return a closure (not the stringified result of call)

+2 - **Closure**

 ### How to make a decorated call ?